Found 0 - 10 results of 26 programs matching keyword "mission"

+Join Exploratorium scientists Paul Doherty and Isabel Hawkins for a live webcast as they share information about the Rosetta Mission, which is due to be "woken up" on January 20th, 2014.
+Rosetta is a spacecraft en route to Comet 67P/Churyumov-Gerasimenko, where it will make the most detailed study of a comet ever attempted.
 Join us in the Mission, Bayview, and Embarcadero for a free preopening extravaganza that’s part road show, part street festival, and all Exploratorium.
 At our last After Dark in our current home, the theme was Mars!
 On display the museum has a full-scale model of the Mars rover Curiosity, which arrived on the red planet Sunday, August 5.
 At After Dark, we had Martians, robots, and extraterrestrials in the crowd!
 There were Martian themed lectures, a live webcast, and activities like the Egg Drop, where visitors practiced landing a homemade Rover safely onto the ground.
 Red skies at night offer fun and delight.
 How do you work with a robot millions of miles away to make scientific discoveries on a planet you've never set foot on?
 How do scientists and engineers begin to "see like a rover"- and what can this tell us about who we are as meaning-making creatures?
 Find out how, by studying the team behind the rover mission, we learn about more than just the surface of Mars.
 What would it be like on Mars?
 Get a sense of Martian living with Exploratorium scientist Paul Doherty.
 He'll introduce the capabilities of the new rover and demonstrate what the planet would look, smell, and feel like to someone on the ground.
 Learn how things would fall, how they'd burn, and the shape a Martian snowflake should take in a snowstorm.
 Mechanical Engineer Armen Toorian explains that the wheel tracks of the Mars rover Curiosity are used to determine how far the rover has travelled on the red planet.
 Lead Curiosity Driver Matt Heverly and Research Scientist Bethany Ehlmann elaborate on the unusual working conditions involved with a Mars rover expedition.
 Research Scientist Bethany Ehlmann and Mechanical Designer Scott McGinley explain some of the scientific instruments aboard the Mars rover Curiosity.
-Engineers at the Jet Propulsion Laboratory (JPL) explain how they simulate martian conditions and conduct tests with model rovers to prepare the Curiosity rover for its journey to Mars and its work on the red planet.
-A glimpse of the full-scale model of the Mars rover, Curiosity.
-On display at the Exploratorium from August 1st to September 16, 2012.
-This model is on loan from JPL, NASA's Jet Propulsion Laboratory, and there are only two on loan in the United States!
-In this video from NASA's Jet Propulsion Laboratory, we examine the notion of curiosity.
-Curiosity is a big part of what it means to be human.
-It's also the name of NASA's next Mars rover.
-This 60-second video shows how one type of curiosity can inspire another.